miguno/puppet-graphite/README.md

 # puppet-graphite

-A Puppet module for managing and configuring [Graphite](http://graphite.wikidot.com/).
+A Wirbelsturm-compatible Puppet module for managing and configuring [Graphite](http://graphite.wikidot.com/).

 _Note: This module is a work in progress.
 The code still needs some cleaning and better style._